fenok/galaxis/README.md

 Cache must be accessed via client with the following functions:

 -   `extract()` - returns serializable cache object.
--   `purge(serializableCacheState?: SerializableCacheState)` - clears cache and aborts all loading queries.
+-   `purge(serializableCacheState?: SerializableCacheState)` - clears cache and aborts all loading queries/mutations.
 Use it to reset cache after e.g. logout.

 On retrieving data from cache `fromCache` function is prioritized over `data` field from request state from `requestStates`.